Dapper Getting Started With a Step-by-Step Tutorial

 - It extends the

-by providing useful extension methods to query your database. - Dapper also supports mapping queries to objects with multiple levels of nesting (e.g. results that contain lists of objects).
+IDbConnectionby providing useful extension methods to query your database. - Dapper also supports mapping queries to objects with multiple levels of nesting (e.g. results that contain lists of objects).

 Features